Garmin Foretrex 401 review

 I love the fact that I have a 10-digit grid on my wrist.
 I purchased mine at a bass pro shop in Montana.
 I had read online several reviews and it got good ratings from military guys.

 The batteries last about 8 hours and it takes AAAs which are easy to carry.
 You can easily beam waypoints from one GPS to another.
-Several guys in my platoon carry the Garmin Foretrex 401 Waterproof Hiking GPS which makes it very easy.
+Several guys in our group carry the Garmin Foretrex 401 Waterproof Hiking GPS which makes it very easy.

 I am looking forward to using this when I get home to track my runs.
 So far I have found nothing wrong with this to speak of.
 I would definitely recommend it for whatever purpose you would use it for.
 It works just fine despite tons of sweat from my body – in light to hard rain and can even survive getting dunked in water briefly.